– this page as pdf –

 Starting Rserve

-Getting the tiny warning message after starting Mondrian does only indicate that there is no connection to R. This will NOT harm Mondrian in its core functionality - one can happily live without the R connection.
+Getting a tiny warning message after starting Mondrian only indicates that there is no connection to R. This will NOT harm Mondrian in its core functionality - one can happily live without the R connection.

 File Formats